- 1. Tea

 In one randomized clinical trial, patients reported improved sleep quality as soon as they started receiving acupressure massage.

-A study honing in on the effect of acupressure on sleep for menopausal women shared that sleep was improved significantly post treatments.
+A study honing in on the effect of acupressure on sleep for menopausal women shared that it was improved significantly post treatments.

 For better slumber, the pressure points associated with relaxation and stress relief need to stimulated.
 This is why acupressure mats are so handy as they hit all of these points at once.

-If that’s not enough for you, there are loads more benefits that will make you want to get your very own mat.
+If that’s not enough for you, there are many more health advantages that will make you want to get your very own mat.

 Melatonin is often called the ‘sleep hormone’ because it works together with the circadian rhythm – the internal body clock.
 It starts to rise when it’s dark outside and brings on sleepiness.